Learning the Koopman Eigendecomposition: A Diffeomorphic Approach: Abstract

 \section{Abstract}

 We present a novel data-driven approach for learning linear representations of a class of stable nonlinear systems using Koopman eigenfunctions.
-By learning the conjugacy map between a nonlinear system and its Jacobian linearization through a Normalizing Flow one can guarantee the learned function is a diffeomorphism.
-Using this diffeomorphism, we construct eigenfunctions of the nonlinear system via the spectral equivalence of conjugate systems - allowing the construction of linear predictors for nonlinear systems.
-The universality of the diffeomorphism learner leads to the universal approximation of the nonlinear system's Koopman eigenfunctions.
-The developed method is also {safe} as it guarantees the model is asymptotically stable regardless of the representation accuracy.
-To our best knowledge, this is the first work to close the gap between the operator, system and learning theories.
-The efficacy of our approach is shown through simulation examples.
+Utilizing the spectral equivalence of topologically conjugate systems, we construct Koopman eigenfunctions corresponding to the nonlinear system to form linear predictors of nonlinear systems.
+The conjugacy map between a nonlinear system and its Jacobian linearization is learned via a diffeomorphic neural network.
+The latter allows for a well-defined, supervised learning problem formulation.
+Given the learner is diffeomorphic per construction, our learned model is asymptotically stable regardless of the representation accuracy.
+The universality of the diffeomorphic learner leads to the universal approximation ability for Koopman eigenfunctions - admitting suitable expressivity.
+The efficacy of our approach is demonstrated in simulations.